Basantapur Wood Carving

 Durbar Square at 08:00 on a chilly September morning and not a tourist in sight.
 Later in the day the steps of the temple will be busy with people.
 The small white shikara building in front of the temple is a shrine to Shiva's companian Kam Dev.
 The Maju Deval temple was built by the Mallas in 1690 and has been extensively restored.

-View from the roof of Hotel Sugat (an excellent and cheap hotel situated right in the heart of the old town and well away from the ghastly back-packer ghetto of Thamel).
+the heart of the old town and well away from the ghastly back-packer ghetto of Thamel).
 Basantapur Square is the south-eastern extension of Durbar Sq and is where the souvenir sellers set up their stalls of junk in long lines to await the more gullible tourists.
 The wonderfully out of place white columned building is the Gaddi Baithak - part of the palace complex built in the 1850's after King Jung Bahadur Rana returned from a trip to Europe - during which he developed a taste for western neo-classical architecture.
 The main part of Durbar Sq is just off to the left of this picture.